All These Things That I've Done: Lyrics

+Music

+Flowers cited Irish rock band U2 as a major influence during the song's production.
+In a 2015 interview, he elaborated about the song:

+In a blog for NME in 2013, Flowers specified U2's 2000 album All That You Can't Leave Behind as a direct influence on the track and that he "wanted a song that stood up to those songs".
+He further mentioned the bassline was inspired by David Bowie's song "Slow Burn" from the 2002 album Heathen.
+Further influences on the track include glam rock album Transformer by Lou Reed, and Ziggy Stardust, a character created by Bowie in the 1970s.

 Critical reception

 The song was acclaimed by critics upon release.
 Bill Lamb of About.com gave the song 4 out of 5 stars, noting its strength as a pop-rock anthem.
 Jemma Volp-Fletcher gave the single a perfect score of 10 out of 10, calling it "staggering", while also complimenting frontman Flowers' songwriting skills. musicOMH's Sara McDonnell was also impressed, saying that it had "classic song' written all over it".
 In 2009, The Daily Telegraph listed it among the "100 Greatest Songs of All Time".
 In 2020, Paste ranked the song number two on their list of the 20 greatest Killers songs, and in 2021, American Songwriter ranked the song number six on their list of the 10 greatest Killers songs.
 In December 2005, the song was nominated for Best Rock Performance by a Duo or Group with Vocal at the 48th Grammy Awards, but lost to "Sometimes You Can't Make It on Your Own" by U2.

 Performances and covers

+The song is a concert staple for the band, having been played live the third-most frequently of all songs.
+It was one of the band's breakout singles, with lead vocalist Brandon Flowers saying that during one of the bands first trips to the UK for the NME awards, "Noel [Gallagher] came backstage and said he'd worked out how to play All These Things That I've Done.
+It was so surreal, because less than a year before, I was sitting on my bed with a guitar, without a record deal, trying to work out Oasis tracks."

 The band performed the song at Live 8, a charity campaign series of concerts held in July 2005.
-In 2009, the Killers, Coldplay, Bono (U2), and Gary Barlow (Take That) performed the track together to support a special War Child concert following the BRIT Awards.
+In 2009, The Killers, Coldplay, Bono (U2), and Gary Barlow (Take That) performed the track together to support a special War Child concert following the BRIT Awards.
 Fellow Las Vegas band Panic!
 At the Disco members Brendon Urie and Ryan Ross slow danced to the song according to the December 2006 issue of Kerrang!.
 A popular song among alternative rock bands, "All These Things That I've Done" has been covered live by numerous artists including U2, Coldplay, Imagine Dragons, Walk the Moon, Kris Allen, and Robbie Williams.